-As Best Friends’ home state, Utah is in many ways the heart of our lifesaving efforts and has served as the proving ground for most of our no-kill initiatives and programs.
+As Best Friends Animal Society’s home state, Utah has been the proving ground for most of our.
 Best Friends began outreach work in Salt Lake City in the early 1990s.
-In 1994, Best Friends organized the first Utah’s Week for the Animals, a statewide promotion of pet adoption, spay/neuter and animal advocacy that grew to include the first Strut Your Mutt, which has since blossomed into a national grassroots fundraiser for animal rescue groups.
+In 1994, we organized the first Utah’s Week for the Animals, a statewide promotion of pet adoption, spay/neuter and animal advocacy.
+This grew to include the first , which has since blossomed into an annual national fundraising event for animal rescue organizations.

 Before No More Homeless Pets in Utah began, approximately 46,000 animals were being killed in Utah shelters every year.
-By the end of 2016, that number had been reduced to approximately 2,400 per year.
+By the end of 2018, that number had been reduced to less than 3,500 per year.

 No More Homeless Pets in Utah pioneered the following:

 The marketing of adoptable animals through creative avenues such as retail-style adoptions and large-scale adoption events

 High-volume spay/neuter programs through low-cost clinics and statewide mobile clinics

 Best Friends Animal Society in Utah and NKUT

 In 2011, No More Homeless Pets in Utah was re-absorbed by Best Friends Animal Society and renamed, with a focus on helping two of the largest municipal shelters in the state: Salt Lake County Animal Services and West Valley City Animal Services.
 Our collaboration with these two shelters led to the creation of Best Friends’ initiative, which brings together passionate individuals and local shelters and rescue groups to make and keep Utah a no-kill state.

 Today, Best Friends in Utah has a number of partnerships with shelters and rescue groups, providing support via fundraising events, pet adoption promotions, stipends and more.